Why novelty, scale, and time compression fail together

 Already-deployed or pre-authorized tools bypass procurement-induced time compression.
 But bypassing procurement doesn't automatically satisfy the novelty filter.
 A deployed tool used in a new context is still novel by the standard defined above.

-This is how a two-factor proposal becomes three-factor.
+This is how a two-factor proposal becomes a three-factor proposal.
 The technology is proven.
 The scale is known.
 The timeline looked fine.
 Then procurement consumes the front end of the schedule, and the remaining calendar no longer has room for the observation the project needs.
 If the technology isn't deployable when engineering needs to start, it's time-compressed regardless of its track record elsewhere.

 Visible cost beats emergent failure